 System-Risk Conference 2019

-Flood risk: Interactions, temporal changes and system approaches
+Flood hazard and risk: Interactions, temporal changes and system approaches

 Date: 17. - 19.
 September 2019